edheltzel/flightdeck-esbuild/README.md

 #### Install Dependencies

-> You can swap `pnpm` in favor of `yarn` or `npm` - but I would suggest enabling Node's [corepack](https://nodejs.org/api/corepack.html) this way you do not need to manage or install a separate package manager for Node and all the `pnpm` commands work out-of-the-box
+I would It is highly suggested you enable Node's [corepack](https://nodejs.org/api/corepack.html) – this way you do not need to install or manage separate package managers for Node and all the `pnpm` commands work out-of-the-box.

 Read more about Corepack on Node's documentation site - [Node Docs](https://nodejs.org/api/corepack.html).

-Please note this most likely wont be at the latest version – At the time of this writing PNPM is at [v7.50](https://github.com/pnpm/pnpm/releases).
+> Please note this most likely will not be at the latest version – At the time of this writing PNPM is at [v7.5.0](https://github.com/pnpm/pnpm/releases).

+Also, You can swap `pnpm` in favor of `yarn` or `npm` - just make sure you edit the `package.json` to suite your needs.

 - pnpm